rurban/smhasher/README.md

 The attacks described in [SipHash](https://131002.net/siphash/) against City, Murmur or Perl JenkinsOAAT or at [Hash Function Lounge](http://www.larc.usp.br/~pbarreto/hflounge.html) are not included here.
+Also missing are \0 attacks with binary keys.

 Such an attack avoidance cannot not be the problem of the hash function, but the collision resolution scheme.
-You can attack every single hash function, even the best, if you detect the seed, so you need to protect your collision handling scheme from the worst-case O(n), i.e. separate chaining with linked lists.
+You can attack every single hash function, even the best, if you detect the seed, e.g. from the sort-order, so you need to protect your collision handling scheme from the worst-case O(n), i.e. separate chaining with linked lists.
+Linked lists chaining is also very cache-unfriendly.